JEF-Hinter: Leveraging Offline Knowledge for Improving Web Agents Adaptation: Related Work

 LLMs have shown strong reasoning capabilities~\citep{wei2022chain}, resulting in LLM-based agents applied on a variety of real-world interactive tasks, including web navigation~\citep{nakano2021webgpt,wei2025webagentr,zhang2025webpilot}.
 However, performance on multiple web-focused benchmarks~\citep{yao2022webshop,deng2023mindweb,zhou2024webarena,koh2024visualwebarena,drouin2024workarena,boisvert2024workarena++} indicates that, as-is, LLMs still struggle with complex tasks requiring planning over long horizons.
 This gap has motivated several directions of work on improving LLM-based agents.

 \textbf{Prompting and reflection.} A large body of work explores prompting strategies to elicit stronger reasoning and planning from LLMs.
 ReAct~\citep{yao2023react} interleaves reasoning steps with environment actions to structure trajectories.
 Building on this, Reflexion~\citep{shinn2023reflexion} introduces self-reflection over past trials to refine behavior, while ExpeL~\citep{zhao2024expel} mines offline Reflexion trajectories to extract reusable skills.
 Other approaches focus on explicit planning: AdaPlanner~\citep{sun2023adaplanner} iteratively adapts a plan to specific task instances, and AutoPlan~\citep{ouyang2023autoplan} instead optimizes for generalizable plans across instances.
 Methods such as Inner Monologue~\citep{huang2023inner} and Self-Refine~\citep{madaan2023self} further extend reflection by continuously revising intermediate reasoning.
+These approaches primarily improve agent behavior through online, in-context adaptation within or across episodes, rather than by distilling reusable guidance from offline experience.